 The Chemistry of Love

 There are a lot of chemicals racing around your brain and body when you're in love.
 Researchers are gradually learning more and more about the roles they play both when we are falling in love and when we're in long-term relationships.
-Of course, estrogen and testosterone play a role in the sex drive area (see How Sex Works).
+Of course, estrogen and testosterone play a role in sex drive.
 Without them, we might never venture into the "real love" arena.

 Another possible explanation for the intense focus and idealizing view that occurs in the attraction stage comes from researchers at University College London.
 They discovered that people in love have lower levels of serotonin and also that neural circuits associated with the way we assess others are suppressed.
 These lower serotonin levels are the same as those found in people with obsessive-compulsive disorders, possibly explaining why those in love "obsess" about their partner.